 Continue reading...Wednesday, February 17, 2010

 I recently had the pleasure of assisting Juan Pons at his “Geese, Swans and Bears” photo workshop in North Carolina.
 Birds are not a frequent subject of mine, but I always jump at the chance to learn something new.
 As photographers, we tend to concentrate our efforts on learning one particular type of photography.
-It could [...]
+It […]

 Continue reading...Tuesday, February 9, 2010